January 10, 2024

 Worth repeating

 In my last blog, I talked about how to introduce all the structures.
-I’ve repeated some of the information below because it’s that important.
+You’ll see a recap of some of that information below because it’s that important.

 Structures of Equality (SoE) aren’t procedures.
-There’s not a specific step-by-step process to follow.
-But there are key teacher moves you need to make every time.
+There’s not a specific step-by-step process to follow,but there are key teacher moves you should make every time.
 Before we narrow our focus to Compare, let’s start with the big picture.

-Here are a few of my go-to story element questions:
+Here are a few of my go-to questions:

-• Close your eyes and visualize the story.
-Have you ever had (item)?
+- Close your eyes and visualize the story.
+Have you ever had (thing we’re counting)?

-Once students have an understanding of the context, you’re ready to think about how to represent it with a structure.
-There are 3 structures and they can be used to represent any problem in the K-5 NC Standard Course of Study (which correlates very closely with Common Core standards).
+Once students have an understanding of the context, they’re ready to think about how to represent it with a structure.
+There are 3 structures and they can be used to represent any problem in the K-5 NC Standard Course of Study, which correlates very closely with Common Core standards.
 Today, we’ll explore one of them.

 What does it look like to model a story problem with a Compare structure?

 The Compare SoE is used when a math story describes a situation where quantities are being compared.
-These are math stories in which the question is usually “how many more?” or “how many less?”.
-In a previous blog, you were introduced to the Compare structure and had a chance to see students in action.
-I also shared how problems with comparison relationships are the most challenging for students who have been taught to look for keywords.
+These are math stories in which the question being asked is usually “how many more?” or “how many less?”.

-Today I’m sharing two videos I created showing you how to teach problems that involve comparing.
+The videos below show you how to teach problems that involve relationships with comparisons.

 How Compare structures relate Cognitively Guided Instruction (CGI)